 Programme of events

-Since 2018, 11,000 people have participated in FUTURES activities meeting 490 researchers exploring diverse research topics including medieval manuscripts, artificial intelligence, microplastics, climate change, and microbial resistance.
+45,000 people have participated in FUTURES activities meeting 750 researchers since 2018 and have explored diverse research topics including medieval manuscripts, artificial intelligence, microplastics, climate change, and microbial resistance.

 Working with researchers we created a programme of training and professional development opportunities to build their skills and expertise in public engagement with research.
 This involved:

 co-produced and delivered workshops and masterclasses on science comedy, storytelling, science busking, presentation skills and social media with professional trainers

 paired researchers with experience cultural programme producers and creative professionals to develop engagement activities